Days until the

 What is it?

 Proposition A is a $535M bond (estimated $933M total repayment over 26 years) to upgrade earthquake safety and emergency response facilities across San Francisco.
-Bonds in San Francisco are paid via existing property taxes and do not raise taxes above the 2006 baseline rate.
+Bonds in San Francisco are paid via existing property taxes and do not raise taxes.

 Fund allocations